 The Future Olympians Scholarship Programme is aimed at helping young athletes from the Snowy Mountains region achieve their dreams in their chosen sport.
 Applications are called for after the Australian winter season and can be accessed by emailing email@example.com.

 The Rob Kneller Youth Foundation was established in December 2013 by Scott and Luke Kneller in loving memory of their late father.
 Proceeds raised from the foundation are targeted to increase both participation and excellence in snowsports for the local Snowy Mountains community.
-Initiatives include subsidising the cost of the school skiing programs, subsidising the SERAS levy, equipment scholarships, subsidising the cost of SSA futures programs and hosting workshops coached by world class athletes.
+Initiatives include subsidising the cost of the school skiing programs, subsidising the SERAS levy, equipment scholarships, subsidising the cost of Snow Australia futures programs and hosting workshops coached by world class athletes.